randeri2211/Bevy-Game/README.md

-First attempt at creating a game using the bevy game engine for rust.
+First attempt at creating a game using the bevy game engine for rust.\
 Also, first programming experience in rust...

 __Genre__:
-- survival sandbox magic-rpg #favorite ide
+- survival sandbox magic-rpg **#favorite idea so far**
 - roguelike